figurestudios/SkyGameSDK/README.md

 Lastly, swap the index.html file to the one in this repo

-Contact me on discord for 1-on-1 support (stelballe#2785)
+Join this [discord server](https://discord.gg/fpqXNtFepM) for 1-on-1 support.

 # License
 This is covered by the MIT license.
 Feel free to use it almost however you like ;)